 In normal replication, bulk operation is disabled if autocorrection is on.
 However, in subscription materialization, bulk copy-in is applied even when autocorrection is enabled except for nonatomic subscriptions recovering from failure.

 set requires "create object" permission.

-alter replication definition, create replication definition, create subscription set log recovery
+alter replication definition, create replication definition, create subscription set log recovery for data server.database

 Description Specifies databases whose logs are to be recovered from offline dumps.